kervi/kervi/_doc/dashboards.rst

 Linked output components like digital GPIO channels and boolean controller input/outputs are displayed as a switch button or push button.
-If it is an input GPIO channel or a controller output the button is read only.
+If the dynamic value is an GPIO input channel or a controller output the button is read only.

-If it is a output GPIO channel or a controller input the user will be able to switch/push the button.
+If the dynamic value is a output GPIO channel or a controller input the user will be able to switch/push the button.

 Controller pads
 ===============